Timothy C. Hain, MD Page last modified: September 1, 2018

 erunumab is the first FDA approved CGRP inhibitor (Edvinsson, 2015).
 It is the first of 4 similar drugs to pass the FDA approval process.
-It is available now (i.e. 6/4/2018).
+It has been available since 6/4/2018.
 More about this new family of migraine drugs is here.

 The steps that you have to go through are as follows:

 - There is a 2 page form to fill out, with signatures needed from both you and your physician.
 The online version of this form is here: You should look at this form that has quite a bit of information on it, some of which is legal, but the main form we need to proceed is on the next line below:

 - The page of this form that just has the stuff you need to fill out yourself is here:

 - For our office (Chicago Dizziness and Hearing), we have a form in the office that is prefilled with our practice information, and we will sign this and customize it for you. (for our staff, this is under cdh/Nurse .../CGRP)

 - It will speed the process along if you fill out the first page (which is the patient page) and either email it to us or bring in the hard copy.
 Note that your signature is required on the first page.
 We will fill out the second page that is similar to a prescription.

 - The form gets faxed to the special pharmacy at 833-873-1499